sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20230511: I'm starting to try out split-mode with nginx, but it's early days (see [nginx.md](nginx.md) for more).

 - 20230511: got rid of a TODO: where I wasn't properly using the packet APIs (maybe the last of those?)